im-naren/Simba/privacy-policy.md

 ## Open Source

-nTabManager's source code is available for review, allowing you to verify our privacy claims and see exactly how the extension works.
+Simba's source code is available for review, allowing you to verify our privacy claims and see exactly how the extension works.

 ## Contact

-If you have questions about this Privacy Policy or nTabManager's privacy practices, please contact us at [your-email@example.com].
+If you have questions about this Privacy Policy or Simba's privacy practices, please contact us at [your-email@example.com].

 ---

-**Summary: nTabManager is completely private.
+**Summary: Simba is completely private.
 We can't see your data because we don't collect it.
 Everything happens locally on your device.**